 On the Floor: Sections Floor 1, Floor 2, Floor 3 and Floor 4 are Floor Seats, which offer some of the closest views of the performers.
 For many concerts, floor sections are added or removed.
 These performer-specific adjustments may alter the floor layout and the views from each floor section.

-To the Side of the Stage: For close views of the stage with a little bit of elevation, consider seats to the side of the stage in Section 107, Section 108, Section 109 and Section 110.
+To the Side of the Stage: For close views of the stage with a little bit of elevation, consider seats to the side of the stage in Section 107, Section 108 and Section 123.
 The view is not head-on like on the floor, but many of the seats are closer to the stage, provide better elevation and are actual stadium seats.

 Consider the Following When Buying Concert Tickets